http4k/www/src/website/content/enterprise.md

 {{< timeline data="Java" >}}

-Based on the above, the current plan is for future major http4k versions to have the following Open Source and LTS schedule:
+Based on the above, the current plan is for future major http4k versions to have the following Community and Enterprise Edition (LTS) schedule:

 {{< timeline data="http4k" >}}